h-a-graham/Metashape_Auto_Workflow/README.md

 # Metashape_Workflow
-An automated workflow for processing drone imagery in PhotoScan
+An automated workflow for processing drone imagery in Agisoft Metashape.
+ Tested for v1.6.4.

+Developed by Hugh Graham, Andrew Cunliffe, Pia Benaud and Glenn Slade.

 **1. Interactive: Collate & Prepare Datasets**